snstac/adsbcot/README.rst

 Copyright
 =========

-* adsbcot is Copyright 2022 Greg Albrecht
+* ADSBCOT is Copyright 2022 Greg Albrecht
 * `pyModeS <https://github.com/junzis/pyModeS>`_ is an optional extra package, and is Copyright (C) 2015 Junzi Sun (TU Delft).